Reading and Writing About the Solar System With The Magic School Bus

 - Listen to a read-aloud book.

 - Write in response to the book.

-- Listen to and read poems about the solar system.
+- Listen to and read a poem about the solar system.

 - Books from booklist, especially Magic School Bus books.

-- Copies of poems Planet Roll Call (PDF) and Solar System in Motion (PDF)
+- Copies of Solar System in Motion (PDF) poem

 - Black construction paper